Brucephalus/Textbooks/It.md

 #### 8.1.5 Functionalist vs. Intentionalist Approaches

-In historical scholarship, particularly regarding Nazi Germany, the functionalist–intentionalist debate has influenced definitions of it.
+In historical scholarship, particularly regarding NSDAP Germany, the functionalist–intentionalist debate has influenced definitions of it.
 Intentionalists argue that such regimes were ideologically driven by a clear program and centralized will (e.g., Hitler’s long-standing goal of racial extermination), while functionalists stress the improvisational, bureaucratic, and decentralized nature of such rule.

 This distinction affects how it is interpreted: as a top-down imposition of ideology or as a chaotic assemblage of power blocs, bureaucrats, and competing interests that radicalized through internal dynamics and opportunism.